QED1224/Toontown-Resources/README.md

 ## How were the SOS toons chosen?  <a name="vp-7"></a>

-Upon entering the elevator, the game would return a list of all VP SOS toons via the .keys() method.
-The game would then use `random.choice` to pick an SOS from that list.
-In other words, the stars on the SOS card would not affect the chances of it being selected.
+Upon entering the elevator, the game returns a list of all VP SOS toons.
+The game then picks an SOS at random from that list.
+In other words, the stars on the SOS card do not affect the chances of it being selected.

 A list of all SOS toons obtained in both the VP and Field Offices can be seen [here](#appendix-d).